 Our observations that primary and secondary bile acids were significantly enriched upon infection in all bacteremia types is a clear indicator of cholestasis, where the increase in inflammation caused by proinflammatory cytokines results in impaired bile acid flow and increased bile acid concentrations in serum/plasma 57.
 Systemic inflammation also has the capacity to activate and amplify coagulation, and as such, changes in proteins associated with coagulation have been reported as a general response to sepsis regardless of the causative organism 58.
 We observed that several of our top identified features for distinguishing healthy from infected are known to be involved in degradation of fibrin clots or platelet aggregation including SERPINA3 59,60, and ENO161 which were increased in infection, as well as SERPINA5 62,63 , CLEC3B (Tetranectin)64, and 13−keto−9z,11e−octadecadienoic acid 65 which were decreased.

 Most of the top metabolite features associated with the presence of EcB reported in this study are novel associations with bacteremia to our knowledge.
 This suggests there is potential for these to be specific markers to Enterococcal bacteremia.
 Two of the top features associated with EcB, 9-oxootre and cyclo(l-phe-d-pro) have been reported to have antimicrobial activity.
-9-oxootre belongs to a class of molecules called oxylipins that can be produced by the LOX, COX and CYP450 pathways 66, has been reported to possess antimicrobial activity on a variety of bacterial and fungal species 67, while also possessing anti-inflammatory activity.
+9-oxootre belongs to a class of molecules called oxylipins that can be produced by the LOX, COX, and CYP450 pathways 66, has been reported to possess antimicrobial activity on a variety of bacterial and fungal species 67, while also possessing anti-inflammatory activity.
 Cyclo(l-phe-d-pro) belongs to a class of molecules called Diketopiperazines which are the smallest cyclic peptides known and have been isolated from Gram-positive bacteria, fungus, and higher organisms 68.
 It has been demonstrated to possess strong antibiotic activity against Vibrio anguillarum 69 and likely has antimicrobial activity in other contexts.
 The reduction in these metabolites observed in infection could indicate consumption of these antimicrobial metabolites produced by the host throughout combating infection.
 One of the other top biomarkers, N6−threonylcarbamoyladenosine, is a nucleoside modification that is found in all kingdoms of life and has been reported to restrict translation initiation to AUG and suppress frameshifting at tandem ANN codons 70, having previously been proposed to be a strong candidate biomarker for COVID-19 infection and severity 71.Three of the most effective metabolites at differentiating healthy from infected have roles as plasticizers including phthalic anhydride, 7-bis(2−ethylhexyl) phthalate, and 5-tris(2−butoxyethyl) phosphate 72,73.
 These differences were due to logistical constraints that resulted in subtle differences in the plastics used for plasma collection between sources.
 This highlights the importance of seemingly innocuous components of experimental design when utilizing highly sensitive, untargeted multi-omic approaches, as has been reported elsewhere 74.
 To determine the specificity of these metabolite biomarkers for EcB, a comprehensive study directly comparing plasma from multiple types of bacteremia patient populations should be conducted.